When men can no longer perform as they wish

 - High blood pressure, diabetes, lipid metabolism disorders

-- Hormonal causes: testosterone deficiency (hypogonadism), low DHEA or dopamine levels
+- Hormonal causes: Testosterone deficiency (hypogonadism), low DHEA or dopamine levels

-- Nerve damage (e.g., from prostate surgery)
+- Nerve damage (e.g., due to prostate surgery)

 Psychological causes: